dantheman3333/frost/README.md

              /chatter        100 msgs : std_msgs/String
 ```

-There are more commands than the standard `rosbag info`, such as the `topics` command, which will just print the topics in the bag.
+There are more commands than the standard `rosbag info`, such as the `topics` command, which will just print the topics in the bag:
 ```bash
 frost topics ./examples/read_bag/fixtures/test.bag
 ```